Kotlin/kotlinx.serialization/docs/runtime_usage.md

 ### JSON

 JSON format represented by `JSON` class from `kotlinx.serialization.json` package.
-It following parameters:
+It has following parameters:

-* nonstrict - allow JSON parser skip fields which are not present in class.
-By default is false.
+* strict - Prohibits unknown keys when parsing JSON.
+Prohibits NaN and Infinity float values when serializing JSON.
+Enabled by default.
 * unquoted - means that all field names and other objects (where it's possible) would not be wrapped in quotes.
 Useful for debugging.
 * indented - classic pretty-printed multiline JSON.
 * indent - size of indent, applicable if parameter above is true.